drublic/css-modal/README.md

 Modals build out of pure CSS

+Please [visit the website](http://drublic.github.io/css-modal) to read more about this project.

 ## What is it

-### Build with pure CSS
-CSS Modal is build out of pure CSS.
+__Build with pure CSS:__ CSS Modal is build out of pure CSS.
 JavaScript is only for sugar.
 This makes them perfectly accessible.

-### Optimized for mobile
-The modals are designed using responsive web design methods.
+__Optimized for mobile:__ The modals are designed using responsive web design methods.
 They work on all screen sizes from a small mobile phone up to high resolution screens.

-### Use as Sass plugin
-You can use CSS Modal as [Sass](http://sass-lang.com/) plugin and apply it to your custom classes.
+__Use as Sass plugin:__ You can use CSS Modal as [Sass](http://sass-lang.com/) plugin and apply it to your custom classes.
 No need to understand all the code.

-### A few other advantages
-accessible, cross-browser, media-adaptive, small and fast!
+__A few other advantages:__ accessible, cross-browser, media-adaptive, small and fast!

 ## How to use